com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 You can define multiple modules the same way you define a single module, using
 `def moduleDeps` to define the relationship between them.
-The above builds expects the following project layout:
+The above builds expect the following project layout:

 ```
 build.sc